CharlizeY/LeetCode/README.md

 # LeetCode
-LeetCode Practice for Data Structure and Algorithm and Database Questions
+LeetCode Questions for Data Structure and Algorithm and Database